openwisp/openwisp-firmware-upgrader/README.rst

 +--------------+-------------+

-This setting can be used to extend the list of firmware image types included in *openwisp-firmware-upgrader*.
+This setting can be used to extend the list of firmware image types included in *OpenWISP Firmware Upgrader*.
 This setting is suited to add support for custom OpenWrt images.

 .. code-block:: python